 Some of the climbs are worth the visit but they are broken by vegetation.
 There are a few multi pitch routes and some normal single pitch routes.
 The views are fantastic.
-You will see Murray's monument, beatifull galloway hills and of course goats.
-The infamous midge also likes Craigdews so bring repelent or come on a breezy day.
+You will see Murray's monument, beautiful galloway hills and of course goats.
+The infamous midge also likes Craigdews so bring repellant or come on a breezy day.

 Follow A712 from New Galloway or Newton Stewart depending where your driving from.
 The Crag is located next to a monument and is within a wild goat park.
-You can't miss it unless your blind.
-There is a large car park for the goat park and you acess the Crag from there.
-Walk streight over the feild.
-Gardening should be cept to a minimum as it is a nature resurve and a climbing ban runs from 15 Feb to 30 Jun due to rare nesting birds.
+There is a large car park for the goat park and you access the Crag from there.
+Walk straight over the field.
+Gardening should be kept to a minimum as it is a nature reserve and a climbing ban runs from 15 Feb to 30 Jun due to rare nesting birds.